First Burn Prairie

 We did our first – tiny – burn on this prairie one of the first years we owned the farm.
 It was a snowy winter day, but when we walked up on this south-facing hill there were patches of bare ground.
 We had a lighter with us – we’d been waiting to try this – so we lit the fire and watched it burn.
-It was only a very small area – probably 2 yards in diameter – but it was fun and gave us a chance to see what burning felt like.
+It was only a very small area – probably 2 meters in diameter – but it was fun and gave us a chance to see what burning felt like.

 The prairie is quite small, on a south-east facing shoulder of a hill.
 In the center – the most open area – there are prairie grasses and dry prairie forbs, with scattered birches and sumac.
 Closer to the edges the trees and shrubs get thicker and the prairie plants taper off in the deeper shade.
 To the south, on the steepest part of the slope, is a thick stand of Black Walnut trees.